GehriJan/template-method-demo/doc/main.typ

    JUnit uses template method principles to enforce a structured flow in test execution.
 Methods such as `setUp()` and `tearDown()` serve as hooks, while `executeTest()` is a required step for specific test logic.

 2. *Game Development (Unreal Engine)*\
    In Unreal Engine, the `Actor` class exemplifies the template method pattern.
-Hooks such as `BeginPlay()` and `Tick()` allow developers to inject custom logic while adhering to the engine's game loop.
+Methods such as `BeginPlay()` and `Tick()` allow developers to inject custom logic while adhering to the engine's game loop.

 3. *Oatmeal Preparation (Non-programming)*\
    @McDonough2017 provides an analogy of oatmeal preparation, illustrating how a fixed sequence of steps (gather ingredients, prepare, cook, and serve) can have flexibility in implementation depending on factors like the type of oatmeal and the cooking method (e.g., stovetop or microwave).
 This mirrors the template method's ability to define an overarching structure while allowing subclasses to handle details [@McDonough2017, pp. 247-251].